The tracking detector of the FASER experiment: Tracker stations

 A flexible printed circuit board (called the "pigtail") has been developed to route the electric lines of the SCT module to the outside (\cref{f:pigtail}).
-Four pigtails (one per module) at one side of the tracker plane are connected to a single patch-panel (\cref{f:patch-panel}).
-The connectors on the patch-panel are mounted on the same side while the side of the module is arranged alternatively in the tracker plane as shown in \ref{fig:FPCB-PP}.
-For that reason, two types of the pigtail were developed, arranging the lines in the opposite order.
+Four pigtails (one per module) at each side of the tracker plane are connected to a single patch-panel (\cref{f:patch-panel}).
+The connectors on the patch-panel are mounted on the same side while the side of the module is arranged alternatively in the tracker plane as shown in \cref{fig:FPCB-PP}.
+For that reason, two types of the pigtail were developed.
 The size of the pigtail is 6~cm~$\times$~15~cm with \SI{150}{\micro\metre} thickness.
-The connector\footnote{SFMC-120-L3-S-D manufactured by SAMTEC, Inc} on the module side is oriented with 91.15 degrees on the pigtail to connect with the hybrids on the module as shown in \cref{fig:FPCB-PP}.
+The connector\footnote{SFMC-120-L3-S-D manufactured by SAMTEC, Inc} on the module side is oriented with 90 degrees on the pigtail to connect with the hybrids on the module as shown in \cref{fig:FPCB-PP}.